 Numerous organizations do not have precise naming conventions for workloads and applications, which leads to the necessity for security teams to spend a lot of time and energy to determine what group of workloads belongs to what applications.

-Artificial intelligence plays an important role in enhancing network security protocols by learning network traffic patterns and recommending functional workload together with security policies.
+Artificial intelligence and asset intelligence plays an important role in enhancing network security protocols by learning network traffic patterns and recommending functional workload together with security policies.
 Also, Artificial intelligence can optimize and monitor critical data center processes.

 In 2019, 20,362 new data vulnerabilities were encountered, – 17.8% increase compared to 2018.
 Organizations are struggling with the management and prioritization of new vulnerabilities on a daily basis.
 Traditional vulnerability management methods tend to respond and nullify high-risk vulnerabilities only after cybercriminals try to exploit them.